Hair-Care Tips

 In the video, they poured the water-soluble glue all over the brush and left it to dry.
 Once set, it just peels right off, along with the hair and gunk.
 While many users were fascinated and impressed by the unique technique, others noted that the brush should be sanitized afterward to ensure full safety.

-But if you’d rather keep your glue for your next art project, your pantry has everything you need.
-Hair expert Jonathan Monroe revealed how mixing 1 Tbsp baking soda and 1 Tbsp apple cider vinegar in warm water does the trick.
+If you’d rather keep your glue for your next art project, your pantry has everything you need.
+Hair expert Jonathan Monroe revealed how mixing 1 Tbsp baking soda and 1 Tbsp apple cider vinegar in a bowl of warm water does the trick.
 After using a rat tail comb to remove the hair, he created the “stripping wash.”
 With the brush in the liquid mix, he used a toothbrush to scrub each column and row before leaving it on a clean towel to dry.

 Loading More Posts...